Federation Council (Russia): Powers

-For laws to pass the Federation Council, a vote of more than half of its 187 senators is required.
+For laws to pass the Federation Council, a vote of more than half of its 178 senators is required.
 When considering federal constitutional laws, three-fourths of the Council's votes are required for passage.
-If the Council vetoes a law passed by the State Duma, the two chambers are mandated to form a Conciliation Committee in order to form a compromise document, on which both houses would have to vote again.
-The Federation Council's veto can be overcome by a two-thirds majority of Duma deputies.
+If the Council vetoes a law passed by the State Duma, the two chambers are mandated to form a Conciliation Committee in order to form a compromise bill, on which both houses would have to vote again.
+A two-thirds majority of Duma deputies can override the Federation Council's veto.

 Committees

 Committees form a key component of the structure of the Council.
 Sixteen committees and seven commissions exist for senators to consider legislation and policy on several issues ranging from foreign affairs, federal affairs, and youth and sports.
 Leadership in these committees are determined by the Council Chairman, who remains in correspondence with their findings.
 These committees include: